This page provides detailed information on how to use SACStat.

 The community-based order tab shows sentence lengths in months for charges of the offence.

-The fine tab includes the fine amount in dollars for charges of the offence according to whether the outcome is an aggregate fine or a non-aggregate fine.
+The fine tab includes the fine amount in dollars for charges of the offence according to whether the outcome is an aggregate or a non-aggregate fine.

 Higher courts sentencing data has four top-level tabs for each offence:

 The Sentence Type (Cases) tab shows the sentence types imposed for cases in which the offence was the principal proven offence (i.e. the offence within a case that received the most severe sentence).
 The total number of cases is indicated above the graph.
 The graph shows the percentage of cases that received each sentence type.